-Any traveler – individual or company – can request to replace part or all of the fuel necessary to cover their journey.
-Instead of loading the proportional part of conventional fossil fuel (kerosene), the proportional part of sustainable aviation fuel (biokerosene) is lsupplied, reducing the associated CO2 emissions by up to 80%.
+Any traveler – individual or company – can request to replace part or all of the SAF fuel (aviation biofuel) necessary to cover their journey.

 Although it can depend on several factors (airplane model, level of occupancy, wind in favor or against it, etc.), the CO2 emitted on a route depends fundamentally on the distance traveled.
 The greater the distance, the greater the amount of fuel required, higher CO2 emissions.

 Avikor uses a standard value of unit consumption (liters of fuel per passenger and kilometer traveled) provided by the ICAO, thus determining the fuel required to cover a certain route, as well as the emissions associated with it.